Sadhanha/SoapBox/README.md

 - **Direct audio input** — integrate speech-to-text so providers can speak directly into the app, eliminating the paste step entirely and creating a fully automated transcription-to-SOAP workflow
 - **EHR integration** — connect directly with EPIC or other EHR systems to pull patient context automatically and push finalized notes back without manual entry
-- **Multi-provider support** — extend the app to support multiple providers with role-based access and note history
 - **Fine-tuned evaluation model** — replace the general-purpose LLM evaluator with a model fine-tuned specifically on clinical documentation standards (e.g. trained on SOAP note rubrics used in medical education)
 - **Latency optimization** — parallelize the RAG retrieval and generation steps to reduce end-to-end response time for high-volume practices